plamen-penev-ffw/behat-starter-kit/PHP.md

 > In order to Behat to work we need PHP installed.
 The required version of PHP is 7 and above.
 Preferably version 7.2.

 # PHP Version and availability
 > Check if you have PHP installed and what version it is.
-To do that, you need to run this command in the terminal.
+To do that, you need to run this command in the terminal:
 ```
 php -v
 ```
-If you see this in the terminal
+If you see this in the terminal:
 ```
 PHP 7.2.24-0ubuntu0.18.04.4 (cli) (built: Apr  8 2020 15:45:57) ( NTS )
 ```
 it means you have PHP version 7.2 installed and there is no need to install PHP.
 If the version is greater than 7.2 that is OK.
 You can proceed with checking the extensions for PHP by reading Step 2 of this tutorial.
-If the version is bellow 7.2 proceed with Step 1 of this tutorial to upgrade PHP to needed version.
+If the version is bellow 7.2 proceed with Step 1 of this tutorial to upgrade PHP to the needed version.

-In other hand, if you see this in the terminal
+In other hand, if you see this in the terminal:
 ```
 The program 'php' can be found in the following packages:
 ```